marthoc/docker-deconz/README.md

 ### Configuring Raspbian for RaspBee

-By default, Raspbian enables Bluetooth and configures a login shell over serial (tty).
-You may need to disable the tty and enable the serial port hardware, and possibly disable Bluetooth, to allow RaspBee to work properly under Docker.
+Raspbian defaults Bluetooth to /dev/ttyAMA0 and configures a login shell over serial (tty).
+You must disable the tty login shell and enable the serial port hardware, and swap Bluetooth to /dev/S0, to allow RaspBee to work properly under Docker.

 To disable the login shell over serial and enable the serial port hardware: